kleopatra999/faq/answers.md

 * easy access to higher-order functional features like partial application and currying
 * separate mechanism for subtyping (inheritance) and code reuse (role application)
 * optional type annotations
-* power run-time multi dispatch for both subroutines and methods based on arity, types and additional code constraints
+* powerful run-time multi dispatch for both subroutines and methods based on arity, types and additional code constraints
 * lexical imports